This article will help you read and understand your pathology report for non-keratinizing squamous cell carcinoma of the tonsils and base of tongue.

 A group of cancer cells inside of a lymph node is called a tumour deposit.
 If a tumour deposit is found, your pathologist will measure the deposit and the largest tumour deposit found will be described in your report.

-Why is this important?
-The size of the tumour deposit is only important for tumours not caused by HPV (p16 negative tumours).
+The size of the largest tumour deposit is only important for tumours not caused by HPV (p16 negative tumours).
 For these tumours, larger tumour deposits are associated with worse prognosis.
 The size of the largest tumour deposit is also used to determine the nodal stage (see Pathologic stage below).

 All lymph nodes are surrounded by a capsule.
 Extranodal extension (ENE) means that cancer cells have broken through the capsule and into the tissue that surrounds the lymph node.